tlsnotary/tlsn/notary-server/README.md

 docker run --init -p 127.0.0.1:7047:7047 notary-server:local
 ```

-### Using different key/cert for TLS or/and notarization with Docker
+### Using different setting files with Docker
-1. Instead of changing the key/cert file path(s) in the config file, create a folder containing your key/cert by following the folder structure [here](./fixture/).
+1. Instead of changing the key/cert/auth file path(s) in the config file, create a folder containing your key/cert/auth files by following the folder structure [here](./fixture/).
 2. When launching the docker container, mount your folder onto the docker container at the relevant path prefixed by `/root/.notary-server`.
-- Example 1: Using different key/cert for both TLS and notarization:
+- Example 1: Using different key, cert, and auth files:
 ```bash
 docker run --init -p 127.0.0.1:7047:7047 -v <your folder path>:/root/.notary-server/fixture notary-server:local
 ```